kiro6/penetration-testing-notes/API/GraphQL/README.md

 ## GraphQL schema
 - the schema represents a contract between the frontend and backend of the service.
 - It defines the data available as a series of types
 - The `!` operator indicates that the field is non-nullable when called (that is, mandatory).
+- `[]` This indicates that the field returns an array or list.
 ```graphql
 type Post {
   id: ID!